-1. Swap to eco home heating options
+3. Swap to eco-friendly home heating options

 In the US, heating a home uses more energy and costs more money than any other system, according to Energy Saver, an office of the US Department of Energy.
-Typically, that’s about 45 per cent of your utility bill, the experts reveal.
-Meanwhile, in the UK, heating makes an even bigger impact, accounting for around 55 per cent of energy bills, according to the Energy Saving Trust.
+Typically, that’s about 45 percent of your utility bill, the experts reveal.
+Meanwhile, in the UK, heating makes an even bigger impact, accounting for around 55 percent of energy bills, according to the Energy Saving Trust.

 In the UK, both new gas and oil fired boilers are now condensing models, which recover the latent heat in waste gases and are more efficient, and swapping to one of these from an old version can make your home greener and bring savings.

 Also worth considering are geothermal heat pumps, aka ground source heat pumps.
 These use pipes buried in the ground to extract energy, which is amplified by a heat pump into heat that’s useful in a home.
-A backyard sufficiently large for the pipes is required, which may rule it out as an option for some homes.
+A backyard that's large enough for the pipes is required, which may rule it out as an option for some homes.

 Smart tech could also help save energy.
 ‘Home management systems like Alexa and Google Nest have been the catalysts for this,’ says Martyn Bridges, Director of Technical Communication & Product Management at Worcester Bosch.
 ‘When you realize you can ask these products to do certain tasks for you, and that one of those tasks could be operating your central heating system if you have smart controls, then I think that is of interest to homeowners.’

-2. Find greener ways to cool your home
+4. Find greener ways to cool your home

-Air conditioning is a feature of a majority of US homes, according to Energy Saver, and uses about 6 per cent of all the electricity produced nationwide.
+Air conditioning is a feature of a majority of US homes, according to Energy Saver, and uses about 6 percent of all the electricity produced nationwide.
 For a greener home, upgrading to a more energy efficient air conditioner is a good idea – look out for an Energy Star-qualified version – but there are more eco-friendly ways to stay cool.

 Less energy-hungry than AC units are evaporative coolers, which pass hot outdoor air over water-saturated pads so its temperature drops.
 A fan then blows this cool air into the room.
 Bear in mind, however, that these coolers are only suitable if you live in a low humidity area.

-3. Invest in solar panels
+5. Invest in solar panels